 The GAPS Diet™ is usually mom’s idea.
 Mom has been in charge of the decisions in nine out of ten of my clients who’ve embarked on GAPS with their kids.
-So that’s why I call this article what dads needs to know about GAPS, but it’s really geared towards what other people need to know about GAPS who aren’t the initiator of the diet.
+So that’s why I call this article what dads needs to know about the GAPS Diet, but it’s really geared towards what other people need to know about GAPS who aren’t the initiator of the diet.

 So here’s what dad needs to know about the GAPS Diet: